ko1/rubyhackchallenge/EN/4_bug.md

 [Inferior 1 (process 17710) exited with code 01]
 ```

-At first, compiling modified `io.c` again and generate fixed `miniruby`.
+At first, compiling the modified `io.c` again and generate a fixed `miniruby`.
 Next, run `test.rb` on gdb.

-The execution results shows that `TypeError` is raised because there are no `nil.to_str`.
+The execution result shows that a `TypeError` is raised because there are no `nil.to_str`.
-Exception is raised on Ruby level, and no SEGV.
+The exception is raised on Ruby level, and no SEGV.
 OK. gdb is terminated automatically.

-We can fix the problem, so report the modification for the `f_hello()` function.
+We could fix the problem, so report the modification for the `f_hello()` function.
-The are several way to report the modification.
+The are several ways to report the modification.

 * Add a comment on Redmine.
 * Make a pull request on GitHub and comment this URL on redmine ticket.